 stated within the “Parking and Traffic Plan” found on the web at university-operations.scu.edu.

-Questions or concerns regarding this document should be directed to SCU Campus Safety at 408-554-4441.
+Questions or concerns regarding this document should be directed to the Office of Transportation Services at 408-551-7080.

 During Enforceable Hours:

-- If you choose to bypass the guard kiosk, pay stations are available in both Parking Structure.
+- If you choose to bypass the guard kiosk, pay stations are available in the North Parking Structure.

 - Valid parking permits must be displayed during enforceable hours to avoid parking citations/fines.

-- Permits are NOT required during non-enforceable hours (Saturdays and Sundays).
+- Permits are NOT required during non-enforceable hours (Saturdays and Sundays) for B, E, and F spots unless otherwise posted.

 - Follow all posted signage and instructions to avoid citations and/or fines.